lumapps/samples/Custom Url Schemes/README.md

 - Your coding skills (i.e. are you abble to parse and interpret the url)

 Your handler *could*:
-- Simply open the application
+- Simply open the application.
-- Open a file in the application
+- Open a file in the application.
-- Open a file in the application and go the a given line
+- Open a file in the application and go the a given line.
-- Create a new file in the application based on a given template
+- Create a new file in the application based on a given template.
 - etc.

 ## Security warning ⚠️

-This is just a friendly reminder that allowing applications to be opened - *Even more so with interpreted parameters* - by clicking on a link can present a risk for the safety of your information system.
+This is a friendly reminder that allowing applications to be opened - *Even more so with interpreted parameters* - by clicking on a link can present a risk for the safety of your information system.

-The risk level depends on the program you expose, and the arguments you authorize.
+The level of risk depends on the program you expose, and the arguments you authorize.